 When time is short, the commander can use a modified belt technique.
 The modified technique divides the battlefield into not more than three sequential belts.
 These belts are not necessarily adjacent or overlapping, but focus on the critical actions throughout the depth of the area of operations.

-Figure 5-7.
-Avenue-in-depth war-gaming technique
+Figure 5-8.
+Box war-gaming technique